-Ben Bergeron identified 5 competitive mindsets but I would add one more, The non-competitive mindset, This is frequent at low level competition with players who are more interested in the social side of playing competition.
-This is very common with Females (particularly girls) who are generally speaking, less competitive than men.
-Sometimes there can be a misalignement between the non-competitive mindset of the player and the competitive mindset of the parent which can create frustration and unrealistic expectations. .
+Ben Bergeron identified 5 competitive mindsets but I would add one more, The non-competitive mindset, This is frequent at low level competition with players who are "not that competitive' but more interested in the social side or in the playing experience.
+This is common particularly with girls, who generally speaking, are less competitive than boys in sport.
+Sometimes there can be a misalignment between the non-competitive mindset of the player and the competitive mindset of the parent which can create frustration and unrealistic expectations. .

 Attributes & behaviour:

-Not that interested in competitive side of the game.
-Don't really care about winning or losing.
-Just want to play, have fun, socialise and be part of a team
+Not that interested in the competitive side of the game.
+Don't really worry about winning or losing.
+Just want to play, have fun, socialise, spend time with friend or feel part of a team

 Mindset towards competition: